Topography of Terror in Berlin

 This history museum is especially attractive for those interested in history.
 However, the museum is quite large, and visitors need at least a couple of hours to explore it and read the texts that accompany each photograph.

 During the aerial bombings of Berlin, the headquarters were practically destroyed.
 The only building standing was the Ministry of Aviation (Luftwaffe building).
 Was it because of secret information related to the building and its content?
-Were prominent allies imprisoned in Luftwaffe?
+Were prominent allies imprisoned in the Luftwaffe building?
 It is still unclear.

 Schedule